 “L Zone” shall mean the zone within the BeLux Area, consisting of all the Points which are located on the low-calorific Transmission Grid of the TSO either connected with a neighbouring Transmission System Operator or with an Installation Point or with an End User.

-“Local Producer” shall mean any person or company that performs Injection of Compatible Gas at a Domestic Point.
+“Local Producer” shall mean any person or company that performs Injection of a Compatible Gas (or a Non Compatible Gas at the condition that Quality Conversion to H Service is subscribed) at a Domestic Point.

 “m³(n)” or “cubic meter in base conditions” shall mean the volume of one (1) cubic meter of Natural Gas, free of water vapor, at zero (0) degrees Celsius and at an absolute pressure of one, decimal zero one three two five (1.01325) bar (= normal conditions).